hadiqur/hadiqur/README.md

 I'm a product-focused software engineer with experience across the full stack, from frontend and backend development through to cloud infrastructure and production operations.

-(I need to double down on something at some point...)

 I recently completed my year in industry as a Software Engineer at the **Office for National Statistics**, where I worked across React, Express, Python, AWS and Terraform, and I'll be continuing with the ONS during my final year at the University of Sheffield.

-Nothing excites me more than starting something from scratch and taking it through the whole journey, shaping its direction - requirements, design, implementation, infrastructure and deployment!
+Nothing excites me more than starting something from scratch and taking it through the whole journey, shaping its direction - requirements, design, implementation, infrastructure and deployment.

 For me, some of the most fulfilling engineering work is work that genuinely adds value to or removes friction from people's lives.
 Take a look at some of my ongoing work below!